cindysridykhan/instruct_storyteller_tinyllama2/README.md

 LoRA Fine-tuning can be done from the notebook [instruct_finetuning.ipynb](instruct_finetuning.ipynb).
 By default in this notebook, I started from Karpathy's 110M parameters pretrained model that you can find on HuggingFace Hub at [tinyllamas](https://huggingface.co/karpathy/tinyllamas).
 LoRA is then applied to the architecture, with rank 2 matrices and on ['wq', 'wk', 'wo', 'wv'] layers.

+# Evaluation

+You can try the models using the generate.ipynb notebook.